Stocks rally as Biden surge offsets coronavirus fears

 “There’s an interesting dynamic playing out, where economic growth is decent to up in the U.S., but the Fed is kind of telling you not so fast,” said Roland.

-The benchmark 10-year U.S. Treasuries yield US10YT=RR, which falls when bond prices rise, held below 1% - not far over the overnight low of 0.9060%.
-The yield has fallen for 10 straight days, its longest slide in at least a generation.
+The benchmark 10-year U.S. Treasuries yield US10YT=RR, which falls when bond prices rise, climbed above 1% as stronger U.S. equities blunted safety-bid moves to fixed income.
+That broke a run of 10 straight days when the yield had fallen, its longest slide in at least a generation.

 Ten-year notes US10YT=RR last fell 5/32 in price to yield 1.0311%.
 With safe-haven currencies in demand, the dollar clawed back some ground.
 The dollar index =USD rose 0.25%, with the euro EUR= down 0.33% to $1.1134.